 And, in the third episode of Lego Masters, two contestants build a Lego Ned Kelly in a snow globe.

-Where would you stop on the Sydney Melbourne Roadtrip?
+Where would you stop on the Sydney to Melbourne Inland Roadtrip?

 Can you recommend any places to stop on this road trip?